Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 4. What kind of compensation can I recover in a lawsuit against a landlord?

-If you were hurt by a dangerous condition on a landlord’s property, you can recover compensatory damages.
+If you were hurt by a landlord’s failure of preventing dangerous condition on his/her property, you can recover compensatory damages.
 These are meant to cover the losses you have sustained from your injuries.
 They include:

 - Lost wages,